Note

 [9]:

-# Summary statistics for all pathogens
+# Summary statistics for all pathogens (fully explained period only)

-print("Performance Summary (inactivation component only):")
+print("Performance Summary (inactivation component only, fully explained period):")

 print("=" * 65)